EN Banner

 Whale watching is an all-year activity, but it is available only in certain places in Iceland during winter.
 During summer, there are many places where you can go whale watching, including Reykjavik.

-Once the summer season is coming, the marine life in the Atlantic ocean comes back around Iceland for breeding.
+Once the summer season is coming, the marine life in the Atlantic Ocean returns around Iceland for breeding.
 The summer season for whale watching started this year on the 1st of April.
-Check this blog to find the best places to see whales in Iceland.

 Puffin watching

-Puffin watching is a popular summer activity.
-Puffins are coming to Iceland once the temperatures are warmer.
-In some parts of Iceland, puffins are coming earlier.
 This year, people spotted some puffins in Borgarfjörður Eystri at the beginning of April.
 Until the end of the month, more puffins will come to different places in Iceland for the breeding season.

 Check this blog to find the best places to see puffins in Iceland.